 Step out onto any street of this town, any time of day, and something interesting is going on… you have something pleasing to look at… something tempting you to linger and investigate.
 This is a city made for walking.
 Why would you want to drive here?
 You’d miss the chance to be part of the street scene.

 At sunset the whole of the city is bathed in a rosy light.
-Each time I’ve witnessed sunset in Granada I’ve been struck by the simple, timeless beauty of this place with its centuries-old church steeples and bell towers stretching up into the inky sky.
+Each time I witness sunset in Granada I’m struck by the simple, timeless beauty of this place with its centuries-old church steeples and bell towers stretching up into the inky sky.

-Granada is lovely without peer in these parts, the most romantic city in all the region.
+Granada is lovely without peer in these parts.